Once you have completed your information audit, you should document your findings, for example in an information asset register.

 If you have over 250 employees, you must record the following information:

-* name and details of your business, each controller on behalf of which you are acting, and (where applicable), of the controllers’ representative, your representative and data protection officer);
+* name and details of your business (and where applicable, of other controllers, your representative and data protection officer);

-* where possible, a general description of technical and organisational security measures.
+* a general description of technical and organisational security measures.

 You may be required to make these records available to the ICO on request.